Centre-College-History-Program/history-bot-josh-roby/lincoln_bot/README.md

-# History Greetings Bot
+# Lincoln Bot

-A little robot, powered by a Raspberry Pi Model 3B+, that will stand outside my office and greet passers by with bits of history trivia and quotes.
+A little robot, powered by a Raspberry Pi Model 3B+, that will stand outside my office and greet passers by with quotations from Abraham Lincoln, the sixteenth president of the United States.

 ## Required Components